infinity-11/liveCanvas/README.md

 (the syntax for this command is: *arc x y r g a*)
 x and y are the x-coordinate and y-coordinate, respectively, of the position of the arc's center.
 r is the radius, or distance of the arc from the center.
-g draws circle sectors instead of circles.
-When g is 0, this will draw a normal, full circle.
-When g is between 0 and 2π a is the length of the arc, ranging from 0, for no circle, to 2π (or 6.2831853071795) for a full circle.
+g is the starting angle in radians, ranging from 0 to 2π (360°). a is the ending angle in radians, ranging from 0 to 2π (360°).
 Example: *arc 200 200 50 0 6.2831853071795*
-**Note: see the "Operators" section for information about inserting constants into commands.**
+**Note: see the "Operators" section for information about inserting angles into commands.**
 ### font
 font represents the JavaScript canvas property font.
 font is used to set the font size of the text before drawing it.